-Community Engagement Recognition Awards
+Community Engagement Recognition Awards 2021 & 2022

-Jennifer McKee Distinguished Student Award
+Jennifer McKee Student Award

 The award recognizes a student whose work with Simmons Community Engagement has made a unique and lasting contribution to the college's commitment to engagement.
 Jennifer McKee helped build the legacy of community engagement with her exceptional leadership, vision, determination, and a sense of purpose.
 Students receiving this award exhibit these same traits:

-- Leading, inspiring and engaging peers in co-curricular community engagement
+- Leading, inspiring and engaging peers in co-curricular community engagement.

-- Demonstrated collaborative partnership with community partner organization(s)
+- Demonstrated collaborative partnership with community partner organization(s).

-- Commitment to the values of equity and social justice
+- Commitment to the values of equity and social justice.

-- Thoughtfully addresses challenges and obstacles
+- Thoughtfully addresses challenges and obstacles.

-- Demonstrated commitment to sustainable community engagement programs and partnerships
+- Demonstrated commitment to sustainable community engagement programs and partnerships.

 Judith Botelho Commitment Award